The Filmmaker fund

 Minette Nelson - Founder

 For fifteen years Minette honed her production skills creating commercials for national and multi-national clients.
-The results of that work were profiled in Advertising Age and New York Magazine.
-She turned her expertise towards the non profit sector both as a marketing consultant and producer, and has served on the boards of several organizations.
+Her work has been profiled in Advertising Age, Ad Week and New York Magazine.
+She turned her expertise towards the non profit sector as a marketing consultant, writer and producer and has served on the boards of several organizations.
 She is currently on the Advisory Board of DocLands (CA Film Institute) and UC Berkeley Graduate School of Journalism.
-In 2012, shortly after forming a documentary film fund with philanthropist David Eckles, she approached Director Marc Silver with the story that became 3 1/2 Minutes - Ten Bullets.
+In 2012, shortly after forming a documentary film fund with philanthropist David Eckles she approached Director Marc Silver with the story that became 3 1/2 Minutes - Ten Bullets.
 It premiered at Sundance 2015 and was broadcast on HBO.
 She has also been an Associate Producer and Executive Producer on other films supported by The Filmmaker Fund.

 Marc works worldwide as a filmmaker and director of photography.
 His first feature length film ‘Who is Dayani Cristal?’ premiered at the Sundance Festival 2013 where it won Cinematography Award: World Cinema Documentary and the Amnesty International Best Documentary award 2014.
 His second film ‘3½ Minutes’ about the murder of Jordan Davis premiered at the Sundance Festival 2015 winning U.S. Documentary Special Jury Award for Social Impact.
 It was shortlisted for an Oscar and nominated for an Emmy.